PlaymakerQ/RotDiff/README.md

 # RotDiff

 ## Introduction
 This is the source code for paper RotDiff in CIKM'23.
-All code is based on Python and PyTorch.
+All code is implemented in Python and PyTorch.

 ## Abstract